Pain management programs – a reality check

 The key is to find how much activity it takes for your pain to flare up, and then do your best to stay under that threshold.
 Pay attention to how your body feels at different levels of effort.
 The right amount of effort varies from person to person and may change every day.
 It may depend on how recently you have taken medication, whether you are getting over a pain flare, or whether your mother-in-law is staying with you for two weeks.
 Instead of trying to avoid experiences that can help you get stronger, take it slow and stop when you reach the edge of discomfort.

-Understanding how we think about ourselves, our abilities, and our pain is central to effective pain management.
+Understanding how we think about ourselves, our abilities, and our pain is central to any effective pain management program.
 It takes some hard work and commitment, but we can change how we think.
 That is how we take control of our own pain management.

-The Aivo Program is developed for low back pain.
+Aivo's pain management program is developed for chronic low back pain.
 You can learn more about our approach here.